blahpr/BlahprNetwork/README.md

-# BlahprNetwork - FOR WINDOWS
+# BlahprNetwork HTTP SERVER - FOR WINDOWS
 * WORK IN PROGRESS - STILL HAS KNOWN AND UNKNOWN BUGS AND ISSUES BUT OVERALL WORKING ENOUGH TO RELEASE.
 # HTTP SERVER Used to Flow Files or Folders over LAN and IP.
 With Help.
 * i need to make the downloads more dynamic i suppose and add more robust everything but ive developed and debugged this to function good enough for me for now.